ismailchbiki/Enterprise-architecture/PlatformService/README.md

 ### 2. Set up Docker for the API

 - To build an image (using Dockerfile in the root API dir)<br>
-  docker build -t source-image .
+  docker build -t ismailchbiki/commands-service-api:v1 .

 - To run an instance of the source-image as a container. (run is different than start)<br>
-  docker run -p 8080:8080 --name container-name source-image
+  docker run -p 8080:8080 --name container-name ismailchbiki/commands-service-api:v1

 - To push an image to DockerHub account (registry)<br>
-  docker push ismailchbiki/source-image:tag
+  docker push ismailchbiki/commands-service-api:v1

+> **Deletions:**

+- To stop a container (after running it)<br>
+  docker rm container-name

+- To delete a container (after stopping it)<br>
+  docker rm container-name

+- To force stop and delete a container (after running it)<br>
+  docker rm -f container-name

+- To delete an image<br>
+  docker rmi ismailchbiki/commands-service-api:v1

 ### 3. Set up Kubernetes (files are in K8S dir)